AnnaC0rmier/Anna-Cormier-Portfolio/README.md

 As a Developer, I want to showcase my work.
-I created a portfolio webstie that allows  potention employeers to reference projects I have completed, learn about my education histroy and skills, as well as be able interact with the contact section and reach out to me by their preferred method.
+I created a portfolio webstie that allows  potential employeers to reference projects I have completed, learn about my education histroy and skills, as well as be able interact with the contact section and reach out to me by their preferred method.